-Food Establishment: as per the FDA Food Code, an operation that (a) stores, prepares, packages, serves, vends food directly to the consumer, or otherwise provides food for human consumption such as a restaurant; satellite or catered feeding location; catering operation if the operation provides food directly to a consumer or to a conveyance used to transport people; market; vending location; conveyance used to transport people; institution; or food bank; and (b) relinquishes possession of food to a consumer directly, or indirectly through a delivery service such as home delivery of grocery orders or restaurant takeout orders, or deliver service that is provided by common carriers.
+Food Establishments: as per FDA model code an operation that (a) stores, prepares, packages, serves, vends food directly to the consumer, or otherwise provides food for human consumption such as a restaurant; satellite or catered feeding location; catering operation if the operation provides food directly to a consumer or to a conveyance used to transport people; market; vending location; conveyance used to transport people; institution; or food bank; and (b) relinquishes possession of food to a consumer directly, or indirectly through a delivery service such as home delivery of grocery orders or restaurant takeout orders, or deliver service that is provided by common carriers.

-Hazard: a biological, chemical, or physical substance in food that may cause an unacceptable consumer health risk.
+Hazard: a biological, chemical, or physical substance in a food that may cause an unacceptable consumer health risk.

-Mail order food company: a business organized to promote, receive, prepare, fill and ship orders of food through the mail or by common carrier.
+Mail order food company: A business organized to promote, receive, prepare, fill and ship orders of food through the mail or by common carrier.

-Mail order: for the purposes of this document, "mail order" is used throughout to include all distance-selling operations that use passive temperature control for the delivery of products, irrespective of how orders are received (e.g. by mail, telephone, fax, email, internet).
+Mail order: for the purposes of this document, "mail order" is used throughout to include all distance-selfing operations that use passive temperature control for the delivery of products, irrespective of how orders are received (e.g. by mail, telephone, fax, email, internet).

-Mechanical refrigeration: often simply referred to as refrigeration.
+Mechanical refrigeration: Often simply referred to as refrigeration.
 The use of powered refrigerator units to cold-hold and/or cool foods to their required safe food temperatures.

-Passive refrigeration: A method of maintaining perishable foods at safe temperatures without the use of powered refrigerator units.
+Passive refrigeration: (time, temperature, etc.) a method of maintaining perishable foods at safe temperatures without the use of electrical-powered refrigerator units.